Protect, nourish, heal & moisturise - vegan lip balm

-This natural lip balms is rich in nourishing and organic ingredients; jojoba oil, illipe and mango butter to smooth and soothe and myrica wax seals in the moisture and offers that protective layer.
+This natural lip balm is rich in nourishing and organic ingredients; jojoba oil, illipe and mango butter to smooth and soothe and sunflower seed wax seals in the moisture and offers that protective layer.

 How to use: Use daily as required.
 This lip balm goes a very long way and it will melt directly on contact and keep your lips feeling wonderful for hours.

 Ingredients: Cocos nucifera oil*, mangifera indica seed butter, helianthus annuus seed cera, shorea stenoptera seed butter, stevia rebaudiana extract, aroma* (organic apricot flavour oil), triticumvulgare germ oil. *Organic